female healthcare professional looking at laptop

 • Privacy and security compliances: HIPAA, ICD-10, and Meaningful Use Stage 2 certified

-Key factors to consider when choosing an EHR for your specialty
+How to evaluate EHR systems for your specialty

-Consider an EHR solution with a simple, intuitive interface that's easy to use, accurate, and secure.
-Evaluate usability characteristics and functions to determine if the system offers robust features that streamline operations and enhance patient care.
+"Prioritize an EHR solution with a simple, intuitive interface that's easy to use, accurate, and secure."

 The right EHR should offer a high degree of customization.
-It should let you define and refine how you capture, access, and use information to support the care you provide.
+It should let you define and refine how you capture, access, and use information.
+This helps support the specific care you provide.

 1. Assess your current and future needs